Manalhub/AirBnB_clone_v2/README.md

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 Environment variables will be your best friend for this project!
+HBNB_ENV: running environment.
+It can be “dev” or “test” for the moment (“production” soon!)
+HBNB_MYSQL_USER: the username of your MySQL
+HBNB_MYSQL_PWD: the password of your MySQL

 ---